Planning Your Stay

 We expect students to spend the entire internship at the Space Telescope Science Institute (STScI).
 We realize that academic schedules vary significantly, and that course schedules may not coincide for every student.
-Unfortunately, we must limit students to a single starting date in June and require that students complete at least nine weeks of the 10-week program to ensure that students may fully participate in the experiences we offer.
+Unfortunately, we must limit students to a single starting date in June and require that students complete at least eight weeks of the 9-week program to ensure that students may fully participate in the experiences we offer.

 All of your travel to and from STScI must be coordinated through our Human Resources department.
 You may not book your own travel.
 We will cover the cost of round-trip transportation between your preferred airport and Baltimore.